MicrosoftDocs/azure-docs/articles/peering-service/peering-service-faq.md

 To find a service provider.
 See [Peering Service partners and locations](peering-service-location-partners.md).

-To onboard the Peering Service connection see [Peering Service connection](peering-service-onboarding-connection.md).
+To onboard the Peering Service connection, see [Peering Service connection](peering-service-onboarding-connection.md).

-To onboard the Peering Service connection telemetry see [Peering Service connection telemetry](peering-service-onboarding-connection-telemetry.md).
+To onboard the Peering Service connection telemetry, see [Peering Service connection telemetry](peering-service-onboarding-connection-telemetry.md).

-To register the connection see [Peering Service connection](peering-service-azure-portal).
+To register the connection, see [Peering Service connection](peering-service-azure-portal).

-To measure the telemetry see [Measure connection telemetry](peering-service-measure-connection-telemetry.md).
+To measure the telemetry, see [Measure connection telemetry](peering-service-measure-connection-telemetry.md).